paeolo/typestack/README.md

 ## Configuration
-You need to provide the following environment variables, either directly, either using the config.env file.
+You need to provide the following environment variables, either directly, either using the server.env and client.env files.

 ### Server